Querz/mcaselector/README.md

 ```
 --query "xPos >= 10 AND xPos <= 20 AND Palette contains \"sand,water\""
 ```
-would select all chunks that contain sand and water blocks and their x-position ranges from 10 to 20.
+This will select all chunks that contain sand and water blocks and their x-position ranges from 10 to 20.
 As shown, double quotes (") must be escaped with a backslash.

 ### Change values